gyselax/gyselalibxx/docs/standards/coding_covariant_and_contravariant_tensors.md

 - Rejecting operations like contracting two covariant indices, or producing mismatched output types.

-This not only enforces mathematical correctness but ensures that operations reflect the physical and geometrical structure of the problem being modeled.
+This not only enforces mathematical correctness but ensures that operations reflect the physical and geometrical structure of the problem being modelled.

 ### Example: Matrix–Matrix Multiplication